nata-web/SO_and_creativity/README.md

 `f2py3 --f90flags="-g -fdefault-integer-8 -O3" -m hebbF -c hebbclean.F90`

-## To run the code from Python without FORTRAN
+## To run the simulations from Python without FORTRAN
-Current code is written to explicitly run with FORTRAN.
+Current code is written to run the explicitly with FORTRAN (plots are generated in Python).
 To run the simulation in Python only see [SO-scaled-up](https://github.com/nata-web/SO-scaled-up/tree/main).

 ##